FloVnst/PySequences/docs/Home.md

 PySequences is a small python module for modeling sequences and plotting them on a graph.

 It enables to model a sequence in several ways:
-* By enter a recurrence relation
+* By entering a recurrence relation
-* By enter a function formula
+* By entering a function formula
-* By directly enter the coordinates of each point of the sequence
+* By directly entering the coordinates of each point of the sequence

 Then, you will be able to calculate any term of the sequence and plot it on a graph.